 You do not need to know the state and county to search.
 Before the census was online, you needed to guess the the state and county where your ancestor lived to use microfilm.

 Be sure to search multiple census years.
 Once you find your ancestor, you can search every ten years until you cannot find your ancestor either in the same household or in the household of one of your ancestor's children.
 This will provide you with the likely approximate date and location of death for the purpose of ordering a death record.

-There are two primary sources of census records online.
-One you need to pay for, but it is the best bargain around since searching the census online literally saves you hours and hours of searching the Internet or viewing microfilm of census records.
+There are several sources of census records online.
+Most you need to pay for, but it is the best bargain around since searching the census online literally saves you hours and hours of searching the Internet or viewing microfilm of census records.